jll63/openmethods.d/README.md

 ```

 densematrix.d contains a "catch-all" implementations that uses the `Matrix`
-interface to access the elements of the opereands, and returns a `DenseMatrix`:
+interface to access the elements of the operands, and returns a `DenseMatrix`:

 ```D
 @method